Book Sample: Transforming Our Zombie Selves (opening and part zero)

 (exhibit 37c1a: Source; a Fetlife conversation between Jadis and I, when we first met.
 It merely establishes our similar taste in media—that we met shortly after I put up a forum post looking for Gothic roleplayers on the site.
 It was during the middle of the Pandemic, and they were going through a divorce [which they only finalized after we were living together—more on that in a bit].
 Intrigued by my advertisement, they responded.
 We didn’t end up roleplaying much.
 Instead, we sexted for five weeks straight, after which I moved in with them.
 Shortly after that, they started abusing me for sex, but also cooking, cleaning and general housework; i.e., women’s work as a means of all of the above.)

-The opening to this subchapter—part zero, “Jadis’ Dollhouse”—covers some basic points about personal trauma and rememory as a liminal, radicalizing process.
+The opening to this subchapter—part zero, “Jadis’ Dollhouse” (included in this post)—covers some basic points about personal trauma and rememory as a liminal, radicalizing process.
 After that, we two further subdivisions concern myself as the test subject for what ultimately crystalized into ludo-Gothic BDSM; i.e., my further radicalization while surviving Jadis (who, traumatized themselves, certainly advertised their penchant for doll-like fictions, above):

 • Part two, “Escaping Jadis“: Articulates my escape from my abuser, detailing the tremendous feelings I felt at the time (and which shaped my scholarly and artistic work afterwards, including ludo-Gothic BDSM).